-The Rock, or Dwayne Johnson as his mum calls him, is gearing up for Fast & Furious spinoff Hobbs & Shaw with a workout routine that will make any grown man cry.
-The former 10-time WWE World Champion took to Instagram to reveal his latest look "after 18 weeks of disciplined diet & intense training."
+The Rock – or Dwayne Johnson as his mum probably calls him – geared up for Fast & Furious spin-off Hobbs & Shaw with a workout routine that will make any grown man cry.
+The former 10-time WWE World Champion revealed the fruits of his labour on Instagram “after 18 weeks of disciplined diet & intense training.”

 Johnson is known to bring his own personal gym with him whenever shooting – which he calls the Iron Paradise – made up of equipment weighing over 22,500kg.
 He’s a big fan of 183kg hip thrusts and is fond of wearing 22kg chains around his neck while working out, because why not?
 While his workout schedule changes from film to film, The Rock covers all the bases with intense 60 – 100 minute workouts, with the Fast & Furious star sharing a supercut of a standard workout last year.
 It’s bloody brutal.